khanabid0825/Data-Cleaning-Project/README.md

 H) Shortening row values using the IF function:
 In this dataset, there are several columns that have values recorded as Yes or No.
 Whilst the data is still good to work on, trimming it down to Y or N using the IF function would make the entire dataset more neat and presentable.

+The IF function in Microsoft Excel is a conditional function that returns a value based on whether a certain condition is true or false.
+The basic syntax of the IF function is as follows:

+                                        =IF(logical_test, [value_if_true], [value_if_false])

 ![YES](https://user-images.githubusercontent.com/123303003/215737633-1809b28e-3e38-47b8-ba42-c8a4703d0362.png)